Spoil001/mcs-Info/README.md

-# Android N Quick Settings Codelab
+# Horrible Hack based on the Android N Quick Settings Codelab

+root-app that adds a quick settings tile to toggle charging. can be usefull for battery mods.

+will at some unspecified time in the future get a battery listener with a configurable polling intervall.

+---

 This folder contains the source code for a [Google I/O 2016 codelab on Android N Quick Settings](https://codelabs.developers.google.com/codelabs/android-n-quick-settings/#0).